 Pair Ibusuki with day-trip activities

-The classic family circuit: arrive afternoon, sand bath 16:00, dinner at the ryokan, next-day morning at Mt Kaimon area, lunch at a local shop, drive back to Kagoshima city.
-From Kagoshima city, Ibusuki is a 70-min drive or 1-hour Ibusuki-no-Tamatebako sightseeing train ride.
+The classic family circuit: arrive afternoon, sand bath 16:00, dinner at the ryokan, then a next-day morning at the Mt Kaimon area before a local lunch and the drive back.

 - Ibusuki Sand Baths: Can Kids Join?
 A Family Experience Guide